helmetroo/fetch-twitter-bookmarks/README.md

 There are certain request headers the API seems to expect (i.e. an authorization token), which is the sole reason why the step of logging you in with a browser is necessary for the app to fetch data from this endpoint.

-A successful response returns the most recent bookmarks (the same ones you see when you first load the bookmarks page.
-Also present in the response is a cursor (string), which is necessary to fetch the next set of bookmarks.
+A successful response returns the most recent bookmarks (the same ones you see when you initially load the bookmarks page).
+Also present in the response is a cursor (string), a necessary marker to fetch another set of bookmarks.
 The most recent bookmarks from that initial response will be saved if the application doesn't have a cursor to fetch the next set of bookmarks from (which will most likely be the case if you're running it for the first time).
-This cursor enables the application to resume fetching bookmarks from the last successful point in case of an error, or if you decide to stop.
+This cursor also enables the application to resume fetching bookmarks from the last successful point in case of an error, or if you decide to stop.

 3. Using said response, [superagent](https://visionmedia.github.io/superagent/) then makes subsequent requests to the API URL, and fetches as many bookmarks as possible.
 An intentional delay of 300ms is added in between these subsequent responses to pretend like a human is scrolling through the bookmarks page; an option to change/remove that delay will be added later.
 Upon each successful response, the bookmarks and the next cursor are saved to the database.